AlexHentschel/machine-learning-experiments/matrix-factorization-tutorial/README.md

 # Tensor-Factorization based on Tensorflow for collaborative filtering

-Implements efficient tensor-factorization for news article recommendation.
+Tutorial implementation of tensor-factorization in TensorFlow.
 The implementation is inspired by the algorithm described in Albert Au Yeung 's [blogg post](http://www.quuxlabs.com/blog/2010/09/matrix-factorization-a-simple-tutorial-and-implementation-in-python/).
 However, the implementation deviates in several aspects: